 Stocks for commerce which have not been consumed within two days after the beginning of the controlled period shall be redeclared in accordance with Article 55 of the Customs Ordinance (CustO; SR 631.01).
 The customs declaration for still existing agricultural products must be received by the DGC no later than midnight of the second day after the beginning of the controlled period.
 If this second day is a Sunday or a holiday recognized under federal law, the deadline is extended until 8am of the next working day.
 In any case, the stock remaining on the second day at midnight must be declared.

 Please consult the document "Offsetting tariff quotas (PDF, 24 kB, 07.01.2016)" (only available in French, German and Italian).

 An Internet application is available for submitting this customs declaration.

 Upon registration, the information relating to the customs declaration (declaration, login) will be sent to you by the DGC, Economic Measures Section, by email.

 Attribution to tariff quota shares

-Persons required to submit the customs declaration are exempt from paying the difference in customs duties if the existing agricultural products can be attributed to their personal share of the tariff quota.
+Persons required to submit the customs declaration are exempt from paying the difference in customs duties but not from the obligation to submit a declaration, if the existing agricultural products can be attributed to their personal share of the tariff quota.

-Anyone who passes on agricultural products imported during the free period to a third party must notify that party in writing of the obligation to submit a new customs declaration pursuant to Article 55 of the Customs Ordinance (ZV; SR 631.01).
+Based on Article 61 of the Customs Ordinance (CustO; SR 631.01), anyone who passes on agricultural products imported during the free period to a third party must notify that party in writing of the obligation to submit a new customs declaration in accordance with Article 55 of the CustO.

 Under "Legal foundations", you will find an excerpt of the relevant provisions in the laws and ordinances.